-Pain Relief: One of the common uses of Malva sylvestris is as a pain reliever, particularly in topical applications.
+One of the common uses of Malva sylvestris can be as a pain reliever, particularly in topical applications.
 If you have been wounded or injured in some way on your skin, you can apply the leaves of Malva sylvestris in the form of a poultice to the affected area.
-Not only will the chemicals from the leaves help to speed healing, due to their rich vitamin content, but will also offer certain analgesic properties to the area, reducing pain and discomfort.
+Not only will the chemicals from the leaves might help to speed healing, due to their rich vitamin content, but may also offer certain analgesic properties to the area, reducing pain and discomfort.
 This analgesic ability of the common mallow can be used in many ways throughout the body, both internally and externally.
 This also makes it a popular application in face masks or topical headache remedies.

-Immune System Protection: Building on that first health benefits, Malva sylvestris can also boost the immune system by preventing bacterial infections and other foreign agents to affect those wounded areas.
-This can also be achieved through consumption of Malva sylvestris leaves, seeds, and supplements.
+Building on that first health benefits, Malva sylvestris can also boost the immune system by preventing bacterial infections and other foreign agents to affect those wounded areas.
+This can also be achieved through the consumption of Malva sylvestris leaves, seeds, and supplements.

-Respiratory Illnesses: If you are suffering from any chest congestion or a respiratory condition, then using Malva sylvestris is a great idea.
-Not only can it increase expectoration, which can clear out the respiratory tracts, but it also soothes the throat and glands due to its anti-inflammatory aspects, while also promoting healing and more rapid recovery.
+If you are suffering from any chest congestion or a respiratory condition, then using Malva sylvestris is a great idea.
+Not only can it increase expectoration, which may clear out the respiratory tracts, but it may also soothe the throat and glands due to its anti-inflammatory aspects, while also promoting healing and more rapid recovery.

-Digestive Issues: For those people who feel backed up or unable to properly move their bowels, it can be an uncomfortable feeling.
-Using powerful laxatives can have a range of other effects on the body, but by steeping some seeds or dried leaves into a tea, you can create a mild laxative beverage that will regulate your digestive system and relieve any strain on that organ system.
+For those people who feel backed up or unable to properly move their bowels, it can be an uncomfortable feeling.
+Using powerful laxatives can have a range of other effects on the body, but by steeping some seeds or dried leaves into a tea, you can create a mild laxative beverage that may regulate your digestive system and relieve any strain on that organ system.